strukturag/libde265.js/README.md

 ## Known issues

 - More code from libde265 should be made asm.js aware
-- Decoding and YUV -> RGB conversion should be made asynchronous through WebWorkers where available
+- Decoding should be made asynchronous through WebWorkers where available

 [1]: http://emscripten.org